 With these commands at their disposal, developers can gain a comprehensive understanding of the program’s variables, expressions, and memory, ultimately allowing them to debug software issues with unwavering precision and unwavering confidence.

-3. info locals – The info locals command displays the values of local variables in the current execution frame.
+command displays the values of local variables in the current execution frame.
 It provides developers with insights into the values of variables within the current scope, enabling them to observe variable states and track changes during program execution.
-This command is particularly valuable for inspecting the behavior of variables and identifying potential issues related to their values or assignments.
+This command is particularly valuable for inspecting the behavior of variables and identifying potential issues related to their values or assignments. - whatis – The

-4. whatis – The whatis command allows developers to retrieve the data type of a variable or expression in GDB.
+command allows developers to retrieve the data type of a variable or expression in GDB.
 It provides information about the declared type of the specified variable or expression, helping developers verify their understanding of data types and aiding in debugging type-related issues.
-This command is useful when working with complex data structures or when developers need to ensure the correct interpretation of variables or expressions.
+This command is useful when working with complex data structures or when developers need to ensure the correct interpretation of variables or expressions. - ptype – The

-5. ptype – The ptype command provides the full definition of a data type in GDB.
+command provides the full definition of a data type in GDB.
 It displays detailed information about the structure, members, and layout of the specified data type.
-This command is particularly valuable when working with complex data structures, as it allows developers to understand the internal composition of types, verify the correct alignment of members, and troubleshoot issues related to data structure layout.
+This command is particularly valuable when working with complex data structures, as it allows developers to understand the internal composition of types, verify the correct alignment of members, and troubleshoot issues related to data structure layout. - x – The

 Stack and Frame Management